 For those not aware, some background.
 Those folk in Australia who are entitled to receive and who commence to receive a basic state pension from the UK will continue to receive the same dollar amount year on year.
 That is, their pension will not be indexed.
 In other words, the ‘real’ dollar value of their UK pension will reduce each year, as inflation eats away at the purchasing power of the pension income.

 This is the same situation for those residing in Canada and South Africa; all Commonwealth countries.
 Expatriate UK citizens now living in other parts of the world, and in countries that have a reciprocal agreement with the UK, receive index-linked pensions.
-Clearly then, the real value of the UK pension received by those in Australia, Canada and South Africa decreases over time.
+Clearly then, the real value of the UK pension received by those in Australia, how to purchase Canada and South Africa decreases over time.
 This has been disputed for many years (eight years by the specific parties to this case) and was in fact one of the main motivators for Australia terminating the reciprocal agreement with the UK on 1 March 2001.

 The case was brought before the European Court of human rights on the basis of discrimination.
 The court found there to be none.
 Without getting into the specifics of those who brought this action to the European Court of human rights, there are a few specific points worth mentioning: